Up-Mods/LibZoomer/README.md

 ## Usage

 Calm down, the mod isn't ready yet!
-Also, don't use it as an API yet, Michael is still here.
+Also, don't use it as an API yet, Michael is still here and I will break API stuff.

 ## Download